Won the MCAIM graduate student award

 New paper - Tree!
 I am no Tree!
 I am low dimensional hyperbolic embedding.
 Accepted at Neurips 2020 [ArXiv Link]

 New paper - Dual regualrized optimal transport.
 (Submitted to AAAI 2021) [ArXiv Link]

 I am going to be a visiting researcher at Yale for a year

 Hi!
-I am a third year Applied and Interdisciplinary Mathematics Ph.D. student at University of Michigan.
-My advisor is Anna C. Gilbert.
+I am a fifth year Applied and Interdisciplinary Mathematics Ph.D. student at University of Michigan.
+My advisors are Anna C. Gilbert and Raj Rao Nadakuditi.
 I did my undergrad at Carnegie Mellon University where I obtained a B.S. in Discrete Math and Computer Science.
 I am interested in using Math to develop and analyze tools and algorithms for data science and machine learning.

-I am also involved in starting and running a student machine learning seminar in the math department.
+I am also involved in running MCAIM gradute student colloquium.
 More information about the upcoming talks can be found here.

-More details about each project can be found here
+More details about each project can be found in my research statement.

 If you have any questions, ideas you want to discuss, or just want to talk about math and computer science, ways to contact me can be found under the contact me tab.